AlinaAbdulina/CSC120-A8/rubric.md

 ## Assignment Points:

-NO 1 pt: The `House`, `Library`, and `Cafe` classes all `extend` the modified `Building` class.
+YES 1 pt: The `House`, `Library`, and `Cafe` classes all `extend` the modified `Building` class.

 ### Level 1: Method `Overrides` (4 pts)

-PART 1 pt: The `House`, `Library`, and `Cafe` classes all override the `showOptions()` method to include their additional interactive methods
+YES 1 pt: The `House`, `Library`, and `Cafe` classes all override the `showOptions()` method to include their additional interactive methods

-yes 1 pt: The `Library` class has a `goToFloor(...)` method that allows movement between non-adjacent floors
+YES 1 pt: The `Library` class has a `goToFloor(...)` method that allows movement between non-adjacent floors

-NO 1 pt: The `House` class has a `goToFloor(...)` method that allows movement between non-adjacent floors only if an elevator is present
+YES 1 pt: The `House` class has a `goToFloor(...)` method that allows movement between non-adjacent floors only if an elevator is present

-yes 1 pt: The `Cafe` class has a `goToFloor(...)` method that doesn't permit movement off the first floor (we assume that any additional floors are for storage / accessible only to employees)
+YES 1 pt: The `Cafe` class has a `goToFloor(...)` method that doesn't permit movement off the first floor (we assume that any additional floors are for storage / accessible only to employees)

 ### Level 2: Method `Overloads` (3 pts)

-NO 1 pt: The `House` class includes at least 2 overloaded methods
+YES 1 pt: The `House` class includes at least 2 overloaded methods

-yes 1 pt: The `Library` class includes at least 2 overloaded methods
+YES 1 pt: The `Library` class includes at least 2 overloaded methods

-yes 1 pt: The `Cafe` class includes at least 2 overloaded methods
+YES 1 pt: The `Cafe` class includes at least 2 overloaded methods

 ### Level 3: `CampusMap.java` (2 pts)

-NO 1 pt: The `main(...)` method in `CampusMap.java` has been modified to include at least 10 `Building`s (or `Building` subclasses)
+YES 1 pt: The `main(...)` method in `CampusMap.java` has been modified to include at least 10 `Building`s (or `Building` subclasses)

-NO 1 pt: The `CampusMap` includes at least one instance of each class: a `House`, a `Library`, a `Cafe`, and a `Building` (demonstrating that each constructor works as expected)
+YES 1 pt: The `CampusMap` includes at least one instance of each class: a `House`, a `Library`, a `Cafe`, and a `Building` (demonstrating that each constructor works as expected)

 ## General Items:

-NO 4 pts: Programs compile without errors or warnings
+YES 4 pts: Programs compile without errors or warnings

-NO 2 pts: Executes fully & consistently without crashing (exception/freeze)
+YES 2 pts: Executes fully & consistently without crashing (exception/freeze)

-NO 2 pt: Complies with style guidelines (missing items 1 pt each):
+YES 2 pt: Complies with style guidelines (missing items 1 pt each):

-      NO Classes & class members all have Javadoc header comments
+      YES Classes & class members all have Javadoc header comments

-      yes Clear and consistent indentation of bracketed sections
+      YES Clear and consistent indentation of bracketed sections

-      NO Adheres to Java conventions on naming & capitalization
+      YES Adheres to Java conventions on naming & capitalization

-      yes Methods & variables all have clear and accurate names
+      YES Methods & variables all have clear and accurate names

-      yes Methods avoid confusing side effects
+      YES Methods avoid confusing side effects

-yes 1 pt: All required files included with submission (including completed `rubric.md` file)
+YES 1 pt: All required files included with submission (including completed `rubric.md` file)

-yes 1 pt: `reflection.md` contains your reflection on the assignment
+YES 1 pt: `reflection.md` contains your reflection on the assignment